APRIL-ZJU/clic/README.md

 ### Credits

-This code was developed by the [APRIL Lab](https://april.zju.edu.cn/) in Zhejiang University.
+This code was developed by Jiajun Lv and Xiaolei Lang from [APRIL Lab](https://april.zju.edu.cn/) in Zhejiang University.

 For researchers that have leveraged or compared to this work, please cite the following: